 7. Traditional Coffee Bar with Seats

-A round table with wooden seats and cake tray create nice spots to enjoy the drink.
-The table is decorated with cake platter, repurposed to hold a large candle.
+A round table with wooden seats and a cake tray create nice spots to enjoy the drink.
+The table is decorated with a cake platter, repurposed to hold a large candle.
 A wooden ladder gives a unique accent (and additional hanger space).

 8. Mini Coffee Bar with Engraved Shelves

 A tiny space beside the kitchen cabinet can serve as a coffee bar.
 This mini-coffee station has a simple table for coffee machines and pots.
 However, there are engraved wall shelves above it that add a unique touch.
 Labeled jars, mugs, and mini artwork complement the shelves.

 Install a wooden panel on the wall to create a mini-coffee station.
 Two bar stools create instant seating spots.
 The wooden panel is large enough to place coffee machines and a decorative chalkboard.
 A wire metal rack with additional hooks for mugs adds storage space.

 A wall decal or graffiti can be added above the shelf, to emphasize the function of the spot.
 The kitchen countertop next to it can be used as an extension of the storage area.

 An unused door panel can be used to create a free-standing coffee station.
 This old door was repainted, but without losing its distressed look.
 Two wooden panels were fitted to form a simple shelf, with additional “feet” to support the door.